 I John 5:14 And this is the confidence that we have in him, that, if we ask anything according to his will, he heareth us:

 James 1: 6 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.

 John 15:7 If ye abide in me, and my words abide in you, ye shall ask what ye will, and it shall be done unto you.

 Matthew 21:22 And all things, whatsoever ye shall ask in prayer, believing, ye shall receive.

 5. Let God Lead You in Prayer:

-At this point we want to quiet our heart.
+At this point, we want to quiet our hearts.
 Let God talk to us.
-If something comes to mind that we should pray for, then do it then.
+If something comes to mind that we should pray for, pray for it then.
 I have often found that it is at these times that God tells us what areas in our life and the lives of others need prayers.
-These are the times that God tells us what areas the enemy is attacking and encourages to pray more fervently for those areas.
-I believe this is the time where we are actively engaging the enemy and where somewhere in the spiritual world God is focusing his forces against the enemy’s minions!
+These are the times when God tells us what areas the enemy is attacking and encourages us to pray more fervently for those areas.
+I believe this is the time when we are actively engaging the enemy and where somewhere in the spiritual world God is focusing his forces against the enemy’s minions!
 This is where the supernatural happens!
 This is where the miracles happen!